SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-targets.md

 ## Add sales targets for a year

 1. Click ![icon][img1] **Main menu** and select **Targets**.
-The **Sales targets** screen opens.
 If no sales targets have been created yet, the list is empty.

-2. In the **Select year** list, select the year for which you want to create a sales target.
+2. In the **Sales targets** screen, select the year that you want to create a sales target for from the **Select year** list.
 Your can also set up targets for previous years, to create budget statistics back in time.

 3. Click **Add groups and users** and select a company or group/team.
 Use the search field to find specific groups.